-The Apollo wearable currently costs about $349 or $32/month and can be ordered from its website or Amazon.
+The Apollo wearable costs around four hundred dollars and can be ordered directly from its website.

 Sadly, the Apollo wearable doesn’t track any of your biometrics at this price point.

-It would help if you used a Fitbit or Whoop, or Apple Watch to monitor your biometrics.
+It would help if you used a Fitbit, Whoop, or Apple Watch to monitor your biometrics.

 Users find that their resting heart rate (RHR), heart rate variability (HRV), sleep latency (the time it takes to fall asleep), and overall sleep quality reliably improve with consistent Apollo use.